Saint Edmund, Downham Market, Norfolk

 Navigation

-In the first instance, please contact the Rector:
+Contacting Us In the first instance, please contact the Rector:

 Fr.
 James W. Mather ssc

-The Rectory, King's Walk, Downham Market, Norfolk PE38 9LF
+The Rectory, King's Walk, Downham Market, Norfolk PE38 9LF.

 St Edmund's Church and Church Hall